eclipse-threadx/rtos-docs/rtos-docs/filex/chapter4.md

 This service returns the number of bytes available in the media.

-This service is designed for exFAT.
 The pointer to *available_bytes* parameter takes a 64-bit integer value, which allows the caller to work with media beyond 4GB range.

 ### Input Parameters